Samir-K9/Azure-Sentinel-XDR-Labs/mini-project-01/README.md

 ## Key Takeaways

-- Setting up the Log Analytics Workspace first is critical — everything else in Sentinel depends on it
+- The Log Analytics Workspace is the foundation of the entire setup because Sentinel cannot be deployed without it.
-- Connecting Defender XDR to Sentinel gives a unified view of incidents, which is how most enterprise SOCs operate
+- Connecting Defender XDR to Sentinel unifies alerts across endpoints, identity, and email into a single investigation interface.
-- Bookmarks are a simple but powerful way to track evidence during an investigation
-- Having training logs available from the start made it much easier to test rules and queries without waiting for real events
+- The Training Lab solution provides realistic sample data to test detection rules and queries without needing live events.
+- Writing KQL queries to detect evens showed how attack patterns like brute force can be translated into actionable alerts.
+- Building a Sentinel Workbook provides a visual dashboard for monitoring and identifying suspicious patterns.
+- Bookmarks can help track suspicious findings which can be escalated as incidents for further investigation.
 ---

+'''
+- Incident Report: Multiple Failed Logon Attempts

 ## What's Next